 Freemen Community on Samaná Bay (Dominican Republic)(born: 1824)

 Boyer and his forces had overthrown the previous government of Spanish Haiti in 1822, and slavery had again been abolished.
-There were a series of rebellions, and Boyer was overthrown in 1843.
+A series of rebellions led to Boyer being overthrown in 1843.
 Haiti became independent in 1844.

 During the American Civil War, plans by the Lincoln Administration to purchase the country fell through.
 In 1874, Samaná Bay and the inlet were purchased by an American company backed by the U.S. government.
 Samaná was redeveloped into what later became an independent country.
 The ownership lasted for one year; the company overextended its finances and was not able to pay the annual rent owed to the U.S. government, so the treaty was revoked.

 At various points throughout the 19th and early 20th centuries, the U.S. government pursued the idea of annexing the Dominican Republic and leasing Samaná Bay for use as a naval station, but Congress vetoed the plans.
 The U.S. did not establish a presence in the Caribbean until the Spanish-American War.

 Some of the Americans in Samaná Bay built churches and schools and made a handsome living from shipbuilding, trading with the United States, and growing cocoa.
 They sent their children back to the U.S. for higher education.
 A YouTube video, "Freed Slave Emigrants to Samaná," with historian Martha Willmore, presents a discussion of the history of the Americans who arrived on Samaná Bay (interview by Dr. Dana Minaya of the Samana College Research Center).